-- 6.1 If a child is in immediate danger the following action should be taken: - Make a referral to children's social care and/or the Police immediately. - Children's Duty Team 01572 758 407 or emailing: childrensreferrals@rutland.aov.uk - If the council offices are closed and it's an emergency, call: 0116 305 0005.

-- If a child is at immediate danger please call 999 and ask for the police. - Tell the DSL as soon as possible if you make a referral directly. - 6.2 If a child discloses a safeguarding issue to you, you should: - Listen to and believe them.
+- 6.1 If a child is in immediate danger the following action should be taken: (Dependant on the county a child resides in) - Make a referral to children's social care and/or the Police immediately. - Children's Duty Team 01572 758 407 or emailing: childrensreferrals@rutland.gov.uk - Make a referral to Leicestershire Children's Social Care: 0116 305 0005 or email: childrensduty@leics.gov.uk. - Make a referral to Lincolnshire Children's Social Care: 01522 782111 or email: CSC SocialCare@lincolnshire.gov.uk - If the council offices for Rutland and Leicestershire are closed and it is an emergency, call: 0116 305 0005. - If the council offices for Lincolnshire are closed and it is an emergency, call: 01522 782333 - If a child is at immediate danger, please call 999 and ask for the police. - Tell the DSL as soon as possible if you make a referral directly. - 6.2 If a child discloses a safeguarding issue to you, you should: - Listen to and believe them.
 Allow them time to talk freely and do not ask leading questions. - Stay calm and do not show that you are shocked or upset. - Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner. - Explain what will happen next and that you will have to pass this information on.
 Do not promise to keep it a secret. - Write up your conversation as soon as possible in the child's own words.
 Stick to the facts, and do not put your own judgement on it.
 This should be recorded directly onto CPOMS. - If recorded on CPOMS ensure the 'Safeguarding' alert is ticked.
 This will date and time stamp your entry.
 On clicking the alert, the Safeguarding team will be notified through CPOMS.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly, and tell the DSL as soon as possible that you have done so. - 7.
-IF YOU HAVE CONCERNS ABOUT A CHILD (AS OPPOSED TO A CHILD BEING IN IMMEDIATE DANGER). - 7.1 Appendix 1 illustrates the procedure to follow if you have concerns about a child's welfare and the child is not in immediate danger. - 7.2 Where possible, speak to the DSL first to agree a course of action.
+Alternatively, if appropriate, make a referral to children's social care and/or the police directly, and tell the DSL as soon as possible that you have done so.

+- 7. IF YOU HAVE CONCERNS ABOUT A CHILD (AS OPPOSED TO A CHILD BEING IN IMMEDIATE DANGER). - 7.1 Appendix 1 illustrates the procedure to follow if you have concerns about a child's welfare and the child is not in immediate danger. - 7.2 Where possible, speak to the DSL first to agree a course of action.
 Alternatively, make a referral to local authority children's social care directly (see 'Referral' below).

-REFERRAL
+8. REFERRAL

-- 8.1 If it is appropriate to refer the case to local authority children's social care or the police, the DSL will make the referral or support you to do so.
-Children and Young People's Service (CYPS) Referral Team at Rutland County Council Duty Officer 01572 758407 or emailing: childrensreferrals@rutland.gov.uk - 8.2 If you make a referral directly, you must tell the DSL as soon as possible. - 8.3 If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must contact the local authority and make sure the case is reconsidered to ensure the concerns have been addressed and the child's situation improves.
+- 8.1 Where it is appropriate to refer the case to the local authority, referrals must be made to the county in which the child is a resident.
+If a referral for children's social care or the police is required, the DSL will make the referral or support you to do so.
+Children and Young People's Service (CYPS) Referral Team at Rutland County Council Duty Officer 01572 758407 or email: childrensreferrals@rutland.gov.uk - 8.2 If you make a referral directly, you must tell the DSL as soon as possible. - 8.3 If the child's situation does not seem to be improving after the referral, the DSL or person who made the referral must contact the local authority and make sure the case is reconsidered to ensure the concerns have been addressed and the child's situation improves.